-The EU One Stop Shop (OSS) scheme is the tax framework every digital-goods seller into the EU must understand.
-If you’re using Stripe to collect payments from European customers, OSS directly affects you — whether you’re based in the EU or not.
+If you’re using Stripe to collect payments from European customers, the EU One Stop Shop (OSS) scheme directly affects you — whether you’re based in the EU or not.
+It’s the tax framework every digital-goods seller into the EU must understand.

 What is OSS?

 OSS replaced the old MOSS (Mini One Stop Shop) system in July 2021.
+The big idea?
 Instead of registering for VAT separately in each country where you have customers, OSS lets you file a single quarterly return covering all 27 EU member states.

 Who needs to comply?